 Tired of hunting for your child’s lost LEGO Minifigure?
 Wish you have stepped on your last piece of LEGO?
 This LEGO Minifigure bed is your solution!

 (A sincere “thank you” to Oriental Trading Company for sending me the craft supplies used to make these LEGO® Minifigure beds in return for my honest opinion.
-All the opinions in this post are 100% mine.
-This post contains affiliate links.
-I earn a small fee when you shop through these links, at no cost to you.
-Your support is greatly appreciated.)
+All the opinions in this post are 100% mine.)

 “Mama!
 Where is my Batman?” – the words every mom fears to hear from their three year-old.
 I know how attached he is to his LEGO® Batman minifigure, so when Batman went AWOL it was a tragedy of epic proportions.